oceanprotocol/docs/api-references/provider-rest-api.md

 Response:

 ```
-b'{"success": "Token has been deactivated."}'
+{"success": "Token has been deactivated."}
 ```